 - Internet: The median internet speed for fixed broadband is about 21.68 Mbps download and 10.25 Mbps upload speed.

-- Sim card: Although the country offers many internet providers, Telkomsel has the best coverage and speed.
-You can buy sim cards at the airport, in local shops, and even in a convenience store.
+- SIM card: Although the country offers many internet providers, Telkomsel has the best coverage and speed.
+You can buy SIM cards at the airport, in local shops, and even in a convenience store.

 - Digital nomad community: The majority of digital nomads are probably found in Canggu, Ubud, Sanur, Kuta, and Uluwatu.
 Check out the local Facebook groups to connect with fellow nomads.

 - Currency: In Bali, you pay in the Indonesian Rupiah.
-1 Euro = 15,500 Rupiah (IDR), or 10 Euro is roughly 150,000 IDR.
-It’s a lot of zeros, however, you can exchange Euro at the airport, and many places are official money changers.
+1 Euro = 15,500 Rupiah (IDR), or €10 is roughly 150,000 IDR.
+There are a lot of zeros, but you can exchange Euros at the airport, and many places are official money changers.

 - Safety: Bali is incredibly safe to visit, pretty much always.
 While petty crime has increased in the wake of the pandemic, with some street smarts and simple precautions, this shouldn’t be an issue for you.
-Pack away your bag under the seat on your bike, don’t hold your phone ready to be grabbed, and avoid wandering the streets at night – easy to do, and keeps you safe.
+Pack away your bag under the seat on your bike, don’t hold your phone ready to be grabbed, and avoid wandering the streets at night – easy to do, and it keeps you safe.

 🚧 What to avoid

 - Money exchange on the street: You have to be careful when using money exchange on the street.
-Sometimes they will scam you if they notice that you are the first timer in Bali.
+Sometimes they will scam you if they notice that you are a first timer in Bali.
 You can find another option with a better and bigger office to exchange your currency.

 - Tourist scams: Tourist restaurants, taxis, and other shops and services around the old town are known to rip off tourists.
 Stay alert, check your bill, your change, and the tax and fees they try to charge you.

 - Kuta, Canggu, any place after midnight: You must be careful with snatchers.
-Most of the time they will be in action at midnight or after your party time is over.
+Most of the time, they will be in action at midnight or after your party time is over.
 So, make sure you keep yourself alert.

 - Yellow fever: Check your vaccine status for other illnesses, such as measles, polio, or yellow fever.
 A vaccine against yellow fever is required to enter Bali when entering from a high-risk country.
 When coming from Saudi Arabia, you must prove a vaccine against meningitis.
 Please check the WHO statement on Indonesia here.